rawild/graph-explore/README.txt

 compile it with make graph-explore in the src directory

-The run ./graph-explore with the options for
+Then run ./graph-explore with the options for
 -h host -p port -u uri -a attribute and -v value